cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

     >NOTE: You do not need to specify the Pod `container` using the `-c` flag because the `cjoc-0` Pod only has one container.
 24. Copy the `initialAdminPassword` value goto your sub-domain and log in with the password.

-### Using nip.io
-If you don't have access to a domain to modify the DNS records then

 ## Lab Summary
 We installed CloudBees Core on GKE.